noir-lang/noir/docs/docs/getting_started/hello_noir/index.md

 `hello_world` can be any arbitrary project name, we are simply using `hello_world` for demonstration.

-In production, the common practice is to name the project folder as `circuits` for better identifiability when sitting alongside other folders in the codebase (e.g. `contracts`, `scripts`, `test`).
+In production, it is common practice to name the project folder, `circuits`, for clarity amongst other folders in the codebase (like: `contracts`, `scripts`, and `test`).

 A `hello_world` folder would be created.
 Similar to Rust, the folder houses _src/main.nr_ and _Nargo.toml_ which contain the source code and environmental options of your Noir program